 Croydon is the most populous London borough, with a Census 2021 population of 390,719, up 7.5% from 363,378 in 2011.
 That population base generates sustained rental demand across the borough's 13 postcodes.
 The borough covers approximately 86 square kilometres and stretches from Crystal Palace in the north to the Surrey border in the south.

 The local economy supports a median gross annual salary of £44,326.
 Croydon's median gross weekly pay of £852.40 sits below the London regional median of £892.60 per week but above the Great Britain median of £752.40 per week.
 The employment rate stands at 74.8%.
 Croydon has established itself as a major office centre, described as London's largest business district outside the West End, City and Canary Wharf, with 7.9 million square feet of commercial floor space.
-Major employers include the Home Office, Superdrug headquarters, HMRC, and Mott MacDonald.
+Major employers include the Home Office, Superdrug headquarters, HMRC, and Mott MacDonald, which gives the borough a daytime working population and a tenant base that goes beyond commuters renting a bed near the station.

 The borough has no London Underground stations.
 Transport links centre on the Tramlink network, which serves Croydon with three routes (to Wimbledon, Beckenham Junction, and Elmers End/New Addington), and the rail network at East Croydon, which is served by Southern, Thameslink, Gatwick Express and Southeastern services.
 London South Bank University operates a campus in Croydon, and Croydon College runs the Croydon University Centre for higher education.
 Croydon Health Services NHS Trust operates Croydon University Hospital.